dreamhost/openstack-manuals/doc/user-guide/source/cli_nova_configure_access_security_for_instances.rst

 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 Modify security group rules with the :command:`nova secgroup-*-rule`
 commands.
 Before you begin, source the OpenStack RC file.
-For details,
-see :doc:`../common/cli_set_environment_variables_using_openstack_rc`.

 #.
 To list the rules for a security group, run the following command: